Eyevinn/streaming-onboarding/README.md

 - [AutoVMAF docs](https://autovmaf.docs.eyevinn.technology)Eyevinn AutoVMAF is a toolkit to automatically encode a video file in multiple bitrates and resolutions, and then perform automated VMAF measurements on all of them

 - [Testing your Video Player with Bad Streams](https://medium.com/@eyevinntechnology/testing-your-video-player-with-bad-streams-c70cac51deab) The stream corruptor service can be used to apply corruptions and faults to MPEG-DASH manifests and segment requests in a controlled manner and on the fly

+- [Delivering flawless streams, regardless of the challenges in network conditions:](https://medium.com/@eyevinntechnology/delivering-flawless-streams-regardless-of-the-challenges-in-network-conditions-e466bad5b83f) This article will guide you through using the Eyevinn Chaos Stream Proxy (https://eyevinn.osaas.io/dashboard/service/eyevinn-chaos-stream-proxy) within the Open Source Cloud.

 ## Low-latency streaming